I Can't Hold Back: Background

 Like most of Survivor's hits, this song was written by guitarist Frankie Sullivan and keyboard player/guitarist Jim Peterik.
 While their relationship was becoming strained, they managed to set aside their differences during songwriting sessions.
 According to Peterik, the writing of this song was the high point of their collaborations, with Sullivan coming up with guitar riffs and Peterik forming melodies and writing most of the lyrics.
 Peterik had the title in mind for two years before they were able to craft it into a song.
 After Sullivan came up with a riff, Peterik sang the first line, "There's a story in my eyes."
 Sullivan then chimed in with the next line, "Turn the pages of desire."
 From there, they put together this song about a guy whose heart is filled with desire.
 Peterik says the pre-chorus on this song is what gives it a killer hook: "I can feel you tremble when we touch..."

 Jamison proved a worthy frontman and a photogenic face of the band, which helped the video for this song get significant airplay on MTV.

 Ron Nevison, who also worked on albums by Heart, Chicago and Night Ranger, produced the Vital Signs album.
 Peterik credits him for coming up with a very unusual arrangement on this track, mixing up sections to keep it interesting.
-The video, which was directed by Bob Radler, was shot in Chicago and partly based on a scene in the movie Risky Business.
-Jamison's love interest in the clip is Lee Ann Marie, who can be seen riding a float in the movie Ferris Bueller's Day Off.
+The video, which was directed by Bob Radler, was shot in Chicago and partly based on a scene in the film Risky Business.
+Jamison's love interest in the clip is Lee Ann Marie, who can be seen riding a float in the film Ferris Bueller's Day Off.
 MTV, which had been on the air only three years, gave the video plenty of spins.